haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/howtos/debug.md

 3. View existing SSH sessions by user.
 Be careful to not affect a user other than yourself!

     *	Integration: user names are similar to `dd2q5ct7mhgus`
-    *	Staging: user names are similar to `dd2q5ct7mhgus_stg`
+    *	准生产环境: user names are similar to `dd2q5ct7mhgus_stg`
-    *	Production: user names are similar to `dd2q5ct7mhgus`
+    *	生产环境: user names are similar to `dd2q5ct7mhgus`
-4. For a user session that is older than yours, find the pseudo-terminal (PTS) value.
-For example, `pts/0`.
+4. For a user session that is older than yours, find the pseudo-terminal (PTS) value. 例如， `pts/0`.
 5. Kill the process ID (PID) corresponding to the PTS value using the following commands:

         ps aux | grep ssh
         kill <PID>

-      For example, suppose `ps aux | grep ssh` returned the following:
+      例如， suppose `ps aux | grep ssh` returned the following:

         dd2q5ct7mhgus        5504  0.0  0.0  82612  3664 ?
 S    18:45   0:00 sshd: dd2q5ct7mhgus@pts/0